5 Ways Debt Relief May Improve Your Health

 2. Have Money to Spend on Stress Reducing Activities

 When debt rules your life it can be difficult to have the time and resources necessary to balance work stress with relaxation and stress-reducing activities.
-When you tackle debt through a relief program it not only lowers your financial stress but can free up time and money for things that will mitigate the effect of chronic stress.
+When you tackle your debt it not only lowers your financial stress but can free up time and money for things that will mitigate the effect of chronic stress.

 Taking time for vacations, participating in hobbies or regular self-care can help prevent stress and anxiety from escalating and impacting your physical or mental health.